Montenegro in Autumn – Why It’s the Best Time to Visit

-1) Bukwines – between Lake Skadar and Bar in a small village Bukovik.
+1) Bukwines – between Lake Skadar and Bar in the small village of Bukovik.
 I always love a visit here where you can drink in lovely views along with their fine wine.
-There is a homely atmosphere, friendly owner, and excellent wines.
+There is a homely atmosphere, a friendly owner, and excellent wines.
 My family likes in particular Marselan wine.
 Contact them via Instagram if you want to pre-book a tour.

 3) Plantaze Vineyards – the largest winery in Montenegro, its wines are sold in any supermarket, but hearing the story behind each wine and seeing the wine cellar in the tunnel where the Yugoslav Military Air Base used to be would be much more interesting!
 Here is their Insta profile with more details.

 Pay a Visit to Autumn Trebinje and Tvrdosh Monastery in Neighboring Bosnia and Herzegovina